Riviera Maya Weather: 8 Things You Need to Know (2023)

 First of all, mosquitoes propagate like the plague during the rainy season, but as we’re living in a tropical environment, they’re around to feast on us year-round, come rain or shine.

 Here are a few things to know to help you prevent being bitten by these ravenous and annoying insects:

 - Always wear insect repellent when you’re out, especially during dawn and dusk as this is when they are at their hungriest.

-- Wear light colors, they are attracted to dark colors as they allow them to hide all the better.
+- Wear light colours, they are attracted to dark colours as they allow them to hide all the better.